Below I share my incredibly insightful and inspiring health story. But if you're just wanting to know a bit more about my website here goes:

 And my peers and personal training clients noticed this.
 They noticed how my diet had changed - I was eating foods that I once told them to avoid.
 They noticed how my training volume was significantly less (even down to one 15 minute session a week for a few months!)

 I was spending less time exercising, yet looking and feeling better than ever.

-My new approach to health and wellness worked remarkably well....
+My new approach to health and wellness worked remarkably well...
 But I was torn - I had studied conventional health and diet.
-I had spent the thousands of dollars, done the exams and received the offical government approved certificates....
+I had spent thousands of dollars, done the exams and received the official government approved certificates...
 But now what I was doing was the polar opposite to these prior teachings…